vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## A ##

-Amazon Web Services - A cloud computing service, which labels relatively simple products with obfuscating names, as an enticement for developers to pad their resumes.
-A sane developer would never affix "file storage" to his expertise, but once the file storage has been renamed to "S3", suddenly the boast is worth publishing in a professional context.
+Amazon Web Services - A cloud computing service, which labels relatively simple products with complicated-sounding names, as an enticement for developers to pad their resumes.
+A sane developer would never affix "file storage" to his areas of expertise, but once the file storage has been renamed to "S3", suddenly the boast is worth publishing in a professional context.

 ## B ##

 Big data - When Excel crashes.

 Bizdev - Job title for a position in web application sales.
 Generally preferred by someone who is too proud to be called a salesman and yet is not shrewd enough to get paid like one.

 ## C ##